Run a new Machine

 If the app name doesn’t belong to an existing app in one of your orgs, flyctl asks if you want to create it.

-Even if you’re not using fly deploy to configure and run any of your app’s Machines, it may be worth creating a fly.toml file with just an app name in it, to save using the --app option repeatedly.
+It may be worth creating a fly.toml file with just the app name in it, to save using the --app option repeatedly.
 For example:

 # a fly.toml just to provide an app name to commands